 - Progress in your job

-Studying with us will help you develop your reading, writing, speaking and listening skills in friendly and supportive classes taught by our experienced teachers who specialise in working with adults.
+Studying with us will help you develop your reading, writing, speaking and listening skills.
+It'll be done in friendly and supportive classes taught by our experienced teachers who specialise in working with adults.

 - Me and my health

 - Communication at work

 Your teacher will work with you to assess your existing English skills so that you study at a level that's appropriate for you: